awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-lambda-state-machine-cloudformation.md

 ### To create a Lambda function<a name="lambda-state-machine-cfn-create-function"></a>

-Define the following properties of the Lambda function which prints the message `Hello World`\.
+Define the following properties of the Lambda function that prints the message `Hello World`\.

 **Important**
-Ensure that your Lambda function is under the same AWS account and region as your state machine\.
+Ensure that your Lambda function is under the same AWS account and AWS Region as your state machine\.

 ------
 #### [ YAML ]